udochukwu/MyDiary/README.md

 * POST http://localhost:8000/api/v1/entries - to add a new entry

 * PUT http://localhost:8000/api/v1/entries/1  - to modify an entry with ID of 1

+* DELETE http://localhost:8000/api/v1/entries/1  - to delete an entry with ID of 1